joelb123/joelb123.github.io/README.md

-**"Follow the data!"** was the dictum my advisor, [Hans Frauenfelder](hans.md) gave me more than 30 years ago as I was contemplating what to do after I finished my PhD.
+**"Follow the data!"** was the dictum my advisor, [Hans Frauenfelder](hans.md) gave me more than 30 years ago as I was thinking about what to do post-PhD.
 At the time Hans said that, biology wasn't especially data-rich, but now the situation has changed.
 For example, the Webb Space Telescope